nus-cs2103/website-base/admin/faq-fragment.md

 <pic eager src="{{baseUrl}}/admin/images/slides not detailed enough.png" width="733" height="221"/>

-Slides are not meant to be documents to print and study for exams.
+Slides are not meant to be documents to print and study for exams (the textbook is the resource more suitable for exam prep).
 Their purpose is to support the {{ lecture_name_short }} delivery and keep you engaged during the {{ lecture_name_short }}.
 That's why our slides are less detailed and more visual.
 </div>
 <!-- =============================================================== -->
 <div id="faq-narrowProjectScope-Q">Why very narrow project scope?</div>